 Natalie Mullins is a partner in Gowling WLG's Toronto office.
 Certified by the Law Society of Ontario as a Specialist in both Civil Litigation and Environmental Law, Natalie focuses her practice on complex contaminated lands disputes, often involving multiple parties and properties and a web of civil and regulatory proceedings.
 Natalie is widely recognized as a leader in her field, including by The Best Lawyers in Canada, Who’s Who Legal, and Canadian Legal Lexpert Directory.

-Natalie has been litigating complex commercial and environmental cases for over 15 years and appears frequently in all levels of Ontario Courts including the Court of Appeal.
-She has conducted several trials, private arbitrations and hearings before administrative tribunals, including appeals of government issued clean up orders before the Environmental Review Tribunal.
+Natalie has been litigating commercial and environmental cases for over 18 years and appears frequently in all levels of Ontario Courts, including the Court of Appeal.
+She has conducted several trials, arbitrations and hearings before administrative tribunals, including appeals of government issued clean up orders before the Environmental Review Tribunal.
 Among her notable reported decisions are:

 - Hamilton Beach Brands Canada, Inc. et al v.
 Ministry of the Environment, where Natalie acted for the appellant in challenging the Ministry of the Environment’s jurisdiction to issue offsite remediation orders to persons who are not at fault for contamination.